Ngautumn/ML-term-time-project/README.md

-# Term-time Project — Submission Guide
-## Computing Social State from Facial Structure
+# Computing Social State from Facial Structure
-Shuran Zhang
+Term-time project- aprroach2 — Shuran Zhang

----
+This aprroach explores whether social behaviour can be computationally inferred from facial geometry, emotion labels, and contextual metadata.
+It builds a pipeline from facial feature extraction to machine learning modelling.

-# 1️⃣ The Poster
+# The Poster

-Submit the final version of the poster as a PDF.

-Included file:

 - `Facial Datase Poster.pdf`

-All team members should submit the same poster file.

-The poster presents:
-- Dataset construction
-- Two research approaches
-- Machine learning modelling
-- Social interpretation findings

----

-# 2️⃣ The Dataset
+# The Dataset

-Upload the dataset used for this project.
-If the dataset is too large for the VLE, provide a cloud storage link (e.g., OneDrive).

 ## Dataset Components